khodls/khodls.github.io/README.md

 # khodls.github.io
-A profile for myself, describes what interests me, and where I've been.
+A basic profile of me